Consumer Action Law

 The timeline varies significantly based on case complexity and manufacturer cooperation.
 Simple cases with cooperative manufacturers may resolve within a few months.
 More complex situations requiring litigation can take considerably longer.
 Working with an experienced lemon law attorney can help expedite the process and avoid unnecessary delays.

-Does california lemon law apply to motorcycles and recreational vehicles?
+Does California lemon law apply to motorcycles and recreational vehicles?

 Yes, California lemon law covers motorcycles, motor homes, and recreational vehicles that meet specific criteria.
 Motorcycles must be sold with a manufacturer’s warranty and used primarily for personal rather than commercial purposes.
 Motor homes and RVs are covered when they have a gross vehicle weight of 10,000 pounds or less and are maintained primarily for household purposes.
 The same repair attempt thresholds and warranty requirements apply to these vehicles as to traditional passenger cars.